 In the event of a fire, do not open the engine hatch, as opening this will allow more air to enter the compartment and thus feed the fire.
 There are automatic fire extinguishers located in each engine room.
+Should there automatic fire extinguishers located in each engine room.
 Should there be a need to manually fight an engine fire then removing the mattress in each aft cabin will reveal an access hole for a fire extinguisher to be used.